 A black man, telling a white man what to do?
 Oh my God!!!

-As a result, they all accepted me as their own, following my instructions without fail.
-Made meals and brought them to me, daily (I never asked and politely asked that they stop, to no avail).
-Even came to me before talking to their OWN supervisors and team leaders.
+As a result, they all (not just the Ghanaians) accepted me as their own, following my instructions without fail.
+They made meals and brought them to me, daily (I never asked them to and politely requested that they stop, to no avail).
+They even came to me before talking to their OWN supervisors and team leaders.
 In the cafeteria and on the production floor, they shared stories of their home countries, each trying to convince me to visit THEIR country before others.
 It was absolutely beautiful…

 Two strange, but thought-provoking facts: There was a young Ghanaian employee that could be my oldest son’s twin and an older Ghanaian woman that could have been my mother’s sister.
 Also, my sister once dated a man from Ghana who pursued her because she, wait for it, ‘looked Ghanaian’.
 You know what?
 That’s gonna have to be in another blog because there are too many funny tales to share and I don’t want to wear you guys out.
 In fact, there are so many different directions that I want to take this entire post right now.
 The hardest thing for me to do is talk without losing the general theme.
 I feel something bigger on the horizon, so don’t be alarmed if more blogs about Africa and African Americans materialize.

 As a matter of fact, any time I do business at an African-owned place of business, I find myself openly and readily received by the employees.
 Especially the women!
 Dayum.
 Can’t get my wedding ring off because it’s been stuck for years.
-(I’m kidding, folks… …I don’t wear one because it doesn’t fit!
+(I’m kidding, folks… …I don’t wear one because it doesn’t fit and hasn’t been resized!
 LOL —— Bad Kenny.
 BAD Kenny!)

 What I’m trying to say is I’m a very different person now.
 I love what I’ve learned about Africa and I can’t wait to learn more.
 I’m so happy to now know that I indeed am 11% Ghanaian (thanks to Ancestry DNA).
 I’m even more surprised to know that I am 44% Nigerian and 26% Cameroonian/Congoan.